 We offer emergency services during regular office hours and will work with your schedule the best we can to see you immediately.

 Please note that a broken brace that is not causing pain is NOT an emergency.
-Please contact us during business hours and we will see you shortly to fix the bracket.
+Please call the office during business hours and we will see you shortly to fix the bracket.